United States: Tax system

 Capital gains are taxed as ordinary income.
 The graduated rates of tax apply to capital gains from assets held for 12 months or less.
 The maximum federal tax rate on capital gains is 20% for assets held for more than 12 months.

-For employees, in 2022 social security tax (old-age, survivors, and disability) is levied at a rate of 6.2% on the first USD 142,800 of wages paid, whereas the Medicare hospital insurance tax is levied at 1.45%.
+For employees, in 2024 social security tax (old-age, survivors, and disability) is levied at a rate of 6.2% on the first USD 168,600 of wages paid, whereas the Medicare hospital insurance tax is levied at 1.45% (not subject to an earnings cap).

 A federal estate tax is levied on the fair market value of assets that an individual owns at death.
 For non-resident non-citizens, estate taxes are imposed only on property situated in the U.S. in excess of USD 60,000.
 Furthermore, for U.S. citizens and residents, a gift tax is imposed on gifts made during a person’s life, and it is unified with the estate tax.
-The top estate, gift, and generation-skipping transfer tax rate is 40%.
+In 2024, the federal estate tax ranges from rates of 18% to 40% and generally only applies to assets over USD 13.61 million.

 Documentary stamp taxes may be imposed at the state level, but there are no stamp duties at the federal level.